ShaunCurtis/Blazr.Demo.Authorization/readme.md

     public const string IsVisitor = "IsVisitor";
 ```

 Our basic Admin/User/Visitor policies that just check that an identity is logged in an in one or more roles.
 These are our site based policies.

-Note that for user to pass a policy they need to satisfy all the requirements (an AND in logic terms).
+Note that for user to pass a policy they must satisfy all the requirements (an AND in logic terms).

 ```csharp
     public static AuthorizationPolicy IsAdminAuthorizationPolicy